WILLIAM COSTALL 1881–1946

 Age 9 living in Edwalton with father William, a farm labourer, mother Ellen, brothers George 13, John 11, Robert 6 and sisters Lucy 3 and Ellen 7 months.

-Age 28 living with wife Mabel and daughter Mabel 2 in Tollerton.
-He is employed as a cowman on a farm.
+Age 28 living with wife Mabel and daughter Mabel 2 in Clipstone, Tollerton.
+He was employed as a cowman on a farm.

 Service Number: 23876

 Military Unit: 10th Battalion, The Sherwood Foresters, 51st Brigade, 17th (Northern) Division.
 Previously of 1st Bn, The Sherwood Foresters

 Posted to 1st Battalion 18th April 1916 and served with D Company

 From Military Hospital Admissions and Discharge Register No 17/102

 26th May 1917 wounded.
 Gun shot wounds in thigh and back.
 Serving with 10th Battalion, The Sherwood Foresters